Camouflage: The Art of Hiding in Plain Sight

 British Camouflage Patterns

-Battledress (BD), later named the No. 5 Uniform, was the combat uniform worn by British Commonwealth and Imperial forces through WWII, and used up until the the early 1960’s.
-Disruptive Pattern Material (DPM) is the commonly used name of a camouflage pattern used by the British Armed Forces as well as many other armed forces worldwide, particularly in former British colonies.
-The main variants of DPM are a four-colour woodland pattern, and desert patterns in two, three or four colours.
+The British Commonwealth and Imperial forces wore the Battledress (BD) uniform, later named the No. 5 Uniform, throughout the war.
+This combat uniform was paired with a camouflage pattern known as Disruptive Pattern Material (DPM), which was widely used by the British Armed Forces and other armed forces worldwide.
+The main variants of DPM include a four-colour woodland pattern, and desert patterns in two, three, or four colours.

 American Camouflage Patterns

-During World War II, the United States military developed its first disruptive camouflage pattern, the M1942 Frog Skin pattern.
-Over the years, and dependent on location, a variety of patterns have developed, such as Tigerstripe for close-range engagements in the jungle and the US M81 Woodland pattern.
+The United States military developed its first disruptive camouflage pattern during World War II, known as the M1942 Frog Skin pattern.
+Over the years, the US military has used a variety of patterns, such as Tigerstripe for close-range engagements in the jungle and the US M81 Woodland pattern.

 Nazi Germany

-As patterns evolved, they became more leaf-like, with rounded dots or irregular shapes.
-There is no indication that the German names used for plane tree, palm tree, and oak leaf patterns originated with the German armed forces but were invented by post-war militaria collectors.
+The Nazi German military used a variety of camouflage patterns during World War II.
+Initial patterns consisted of interlocking green, brown, and buff polygons with vertical “rain” streaks were known as Splittertarnmuster (Splinter Pattern).
+Subsequent camouflage patterns evolved, they became more leaf-like, with rounded dots or irregular shapes.
+There is no indication that the German names used for plane tree, palm tree, and oak leaf patterns originated with post-war militaria collectors.

 Digital Camouflage

-The British used a unique version of the Universal Camouflage Pattern (UCP) and the US used their own version of the OCS pattern, which were also in use as carriers for other countries.
+The British used a unique version of the Universal Camouflage Pattern (UCP), while the US used their own version of the OCS pattern, which were also adopted by other countries.

 Óglaigh na hÉireann